migeed-z/Maximal-Migration/README.md

 ### Step 3: Run all the tests
 ------------
 - If you downloaded the VM, open the terminal and run: `cd Maximal-Migration`
-- If you downloaded the repo, go to the root directory
+- If you downloaded the repo, then go to the root directory.
 - Run `stack build`
 - Run `stack test/Test.hs`

 This will run all algorithms on the examples mentioned in the paper so we can verify their correctness.
 Performance will be evaluated using another command.
 One general note about these tests is that the symbol * in the artifact stands for `dyn`.
 So `λx : * . x (succ x)` is the same as `λx : dyn . x (succ x)` and also the same as `λx . x (succ x)`  (because * stands for the unknown type).
-Throughout the artifact, we stick through the first representation only, but the other two representations appear in the paper.
+Throughout the artifact, we use first representation only, but the other two representations appear in the paper.
+We will verify the results in figures 4,5,6 and 7 as well as two examples mentioned in section 7.

-### Step 4: Verify Figure 4.
+### Step 4: Verify Figure 4
 First, we want to verify the results which appear in Figure 4 in the paper.
 The figure summarizes four kinds of checks on 12 benchmarks.

 In the terminal, you will now see the output for each of the four checks on the 12 benchmarks in Figure 4, in the order they appear in the paper (except for the last check which we will discuss).
 Below is some sample output for each check.
-In all the results below, True corresponds to ✔ and False corresponds to ✕.
+In all the results below, True corresponds to ✔ and False corresponds to ✕ in figure 4.

 ------------
 **Singleton check**